Top 7 RevOps Challenges and How to Solve Them

 Automate lead routing based on territory, account tier, or intent signals.
 Set up rules in your CRM that assign leads instantly based on geography, company size, industry, or engagement level.
 No human should touch a lead before it reaches the right rep.

 Enrich leads at the point of capture so routing rules have complete data to work with.
 If a form only asks for email and company name, append firmographic details immediately so you can route based on revenue, employee count, or technology stack.
+Momentive compressed speed-to-lead from 20 minutes to 60 seconds by enriching at the point of capture, proof that enrichment-first routing eliminates the queue problem entirely.

 Document handoff requirements between teams.
 Specify what information must transfer, when it transfers, and how.
 An SDR-to-AE handoff should include discovery notes, pain points discussed, and next steps agreed upon.
 An AE-to-CS handoff should include contract terms, success criteria, and any custom commitments.

-7. Inaccurate Forecasting and Attribution
+7. Inaccurate forecasting and attribution

-Your forecasts miss the mark quarter after quarter.
+You'll know you have this problem when: Your forecasts miss the mark quarter after quarter.
 Marketing can't prove ROI because attribution is either too simple or too complex to act on.
 Sales doesn't trust the numbers because they're based on gut feel instead of data.

 Single-touch attribution gives all credit to the first or last touch, ignoring everything in between.
 Multi-touch attribution spreads credit across dozens of interactions, making it impossible to know what actually moved the deal.